mihokdanny/Diversity_of_Diction/README.md

 # Additional Visualizations

 We wondered: would a higher word count necessarily result in a decrease in the ratio of unique words out of the total?
-That is, in writings where choruses are common (songs and poetry), would a higher word count simply mean that the work is more repetitive?
+That is, in writings where choruses are common (songs and poetry), would a higher word count simply mean that the work is more repetitive?\
 Surprisingly, looking at the graph below we see that songs appear to become MORE repetitive as total lyrics decrease!

 ![images/poets_vs_songwriters_unique_ratio.png](images/poets_vs_songwriters_unique_ratio.png)

-What is the most commonly used word across all groups?
+What is the most commonly used word across all works?
 Can you guess?

 ![images/top_word_pie_chart.PNG](images/top_word_pie_chart.PNG)